doesntfazer/tdarrscanner/README.md

 # Tdarr Scanner

 An autoscanner similar to [Plex Autoscan.](https://github.com/l3uddz/plex_autoscan) But for [Tdarr](https://home.tdarr.io/)

+This is the source code that was used to make the [dockerized version of this](https://hub.docker.com/r/doesntfazer/tdarrscanner).
+If you would like to make any modifications to this, it can be done here.

 ## Why does Tdarr scanner exist?
 I made this little app because I was sick of Tdarr's automatic scan pulling files before they are finished transferring to my NAS; It will cause corrupted files.
 There's a couple ways around this.